HegerAriasSantos/DSA/dS/Linked_List/readme.md

 ### Doubly linked list
 Contains a reference to the next node and as well the previous node in the sequence.
 ![](../../img/DS/Doubly_LinkedList.png)

+# Array vs Linked list

+When we think of data structures one of the most common to come to mind might be an array.
+Also appearing in list-like structures where each element contains its own data, arrays are unsurprisingly often compared to linked lists.
+So what are the pros and cons of one over the other?

+## Advantages of linked lists over arrays:
+- Linked lists are dynamic and can be easily extended or reduced to accommodate the data set without reallocating or reorganizing the data structure itself.
+- Its less expensive to maintain insertions or deletions.
+- Can easily execute stacks and queues.
+- Reduces access time.

+## Disadvantages of linked lists over arrays:
+- Cannot individually reference an element, needs to start at the head and follow the references until the item needing to be accessed is reached — Nodes must be read in order from beginning to end (sequential access).
+- Uses more memory than an array, needing an extra 4 bytes to store the - reference to the next node.
+- Access time is linear, commonly referred to as O(n).
+- Difficulty for reverse traversing, although certain types of linked lists allow space for a “back pointer” to make this task easier.

+## Do we actually need linked lists?
+With all the different and seemingly more flexible types of data structures out there, you may be wondering what linked lists are actually used for.
+While they clearly have advantages with how they are stored in memory, accessing them can prove to be more cumbersome.
+While certainly not appropriate for every situation, real-world applications include:
+- Accessing the previous and next page in the browser.
+- Linking songs in a music list.
+- Viewing previous or next images in an image viewer.
+- Call stacks and queues.